tbook-dev/incentive-layer-docs/TONINCENTIVELAYER.md

 Through different dimensions of the Leaderboard, projects can find the most suitable users for their projects.
 This matching model can maximize the efficiency of cold boost of a project, while allowing users to profit in the TON ecosystem without compromising their privacy.

-Leveraging the leaderboard aggregated by one or more dimensions, combined with the user's contribution to the project, a project can design a perfect airdrop scheme in the TON ecosystem.
-We believe that the TON WISE Score Leaderboard will greatly improve the efficiency of new projects onboarding the TON ecosystem and promote the applications explosion in the TON ecosystem.
+Leveraging the leaderboard aggregated by one or more dimensions, combined with the user's contribution to the project, a project can _**design a perfect airdrop scheme in the TON ecosystem**_.
+We believe that the TON WISE Score Leaderboard will _**greatly improve**_ the efficiency of new projects onboarding the TON ecosystem and _**promote the applications explosion**_ in the TON ecosystem.

 TBook hopes to help TON become the perfect choice for all entrepreneurs who wish to make a difference in the Web3 world.